 - Don’t forget the store-bought Halloween cookie, that’s a must for most parties!

 I found a bunch of ideas on PTOtoday.com

 Finally, here are some Tips and Tricks for a fun party that runs smoothly.
-I cover my top ten tips for throwing a classroom party in my post: 10 Tips for a Volunteering Super Mom.
+I cover the best top ten tips for throwing a classroom party in the post: 10 Tips for a Volunteering Super Mom.
 It has a lot of great insights and a free downloadable checklist.
 If you don’t have time to read it, here’s the cliff-notes version: